Table of Contents

 There are common settlement options that life insurance companies typically offer.
 In addition to choosing from the options below, you can often customize the payment structure (other than lump-sum arrangements) and may be able to receive funds monthly, quarterly or annually.
 You should keep in mind that interest that is earned or paid out as part of a life insurance settlement option is taxable as regular income when received.

 A lump-sum payment is perhaps the easiest to understand.
 With this option, you receive the entire death benefit as a one-time payment.
 This gives you full access to the death benefit, and you can spend the money as you choose.
 This may enable you to pay off debts such as a mortgage.
+You can also save or invest this money after receiving the lump-sum payment.

 With an interest income option, the insurance company holds the principal of the death benefit and pays you the interest earned.
 Any interest earnings would be paid out to you, and you can typically take full or partial withdrawals at almost any time if you need more money.
 This option may make sense if you only need a small amount of income from the death benefit.